Synonym(s)

 Especially face, cheeks, eyelids, eyelid margins.

-In case of infestation of the eyelids(Demodex blepharitis, infestation of the meibomian glands): crusting of the eyelid margins and eyelid margin eczema, photophobia and foreign body sensation.
+Infestation of the eyelids(demodex blepharitis, infestation of the meibomian glands): Eyelid margin incrustations and eyelid margin eczema, photophobia and foreign body sensation.

-To what extent the frequent occurrence of the Demodex mite plays a role in the pathogenesis or exacerbation of rosacea is still unclear.
+The extent to which the frequent occurrence of the Demodex mite plays a role in the pathogenesis or exacerbation of rosacea is still unclear.

-Demodex folliculitis in childhood is observed in acute lymphocytic leukemia.
+Demodex folliculitis in children is observed in acute lymphocytic leukemia.

 HistologyThis section has been translated automatically.